-AMA grants curriculum efforts to address health disparitiesMarch 8th, 2014 in Other /
+AMA grants curriculum efforts to address health disparitiesMarch 8, 2014 in Medicine & Health / Other

 (HealthDay)—Medical schools are beginning to change their curriculum to address ways to eliminate health disparities, according to the American Medical Association (AMA).